1Generic1/-alx-low_level_programming/0x1A-hash_tables/README.md

 For this task, please:

-Read PHP Internals Book: HashTable
+Read PHP Internals Book: HashTable <br>
-Use the same hash function
+Use the same hash function <br>
-Use these data structures:
+Use these data structures: <br>

 	/**
 	 * struct shash_node_s - Node of a sorted hash table